-The Firm has documented its Enterprise Risk Management ("ERM") framework which is designed to ensure that a formal process is in place to identify, assess, manage, report on and monitor the risks to which it is exposed.
-The following diagram provides an overview of the Firm's Enterprise Risk Management Framework.
+Marsh McLennan UK's Enterprise Risk Management (ERM) Framework is designed to ensure that a formal process is in place to identify, assess, manage, report on, and monitor the risks to which it is exposed.
+The following diagram provides an overview of the Firm's ERM Framework.
 It summarises the key elements of the ERM Framework, necessary to embed risk across the Firm.